Sheep-y/xenonauts-ce_zh/readme.md

 ## 模組支援 Mod list ##

-XCE mods with translate-able resources and status.
+XCE mods with translate-able resources.

 * Armoured Assault
-  * Default Off
+  * Ver 1.2, default off.
-  * Merged and translated
+  * Merged and translated.

 * Extended Weapon Descriptions for Fighters
-  * Default On
+  * Ver 1.0.1, default on.
-  * Merged and translated
+  * Merged and translated.

 * Furies, Terror, and Dreadnoughts Oh My
-  * Default Off
+  * Default off.
   * Must be done as a separate translation mod.

 * Lore+
-  * Default On
+  * Ver 1.1c3, default on.
-  * Merged and translated
+  * Merged and translated.

 * X:CE Balance Adjustment
-  * Default On
+  * Ver 0.34.2, default on.
-  * Merged and translated
+  * Merged and translated.

 * X:CE Settings
-  * Default On
+  * Ver 0.34.2, default on.
-  * Ignored because it simply swaps colonal and commander title, which is sharp and clear in Chinese
+  * Ignored because it simply swaps colonal and commander title, which is sharp and clear in Chinese.

-Non-XCE mods with translate-able resoruces and status.
+Non-XCE mods with translate-able resoruces.

+* Aegia Armor
+  * Ver 2014-08-18.
+  * Merged and translated.

 * Geographic addition
-  * Version 1.1 released 2016-08-16
+  * Ver 1.1 / 2016-08-16.
-  * Merged and translated
+  * Merged and translated.

 ## 字型 Fonts ##